Wednesday, May 3, 2023

 The Timewaster Letters by Robin Cooper (actually written by Robert Popper).
 Looks fun and has some good reviews.
 Huge bestseller according to the front cover.

 Quite by Claudia Winkleman.
 Will I ever read Claudia's offering?
 Is it aimed at me?
-Not quite sure.
+Not really.

 A Short History of Nearly Everything by Bill Bryson.
-Bill Bryson knows how to write an epic book.
-A big book.
-There again, is 574 pages really enough to cover “everything” that history has to offer?
-Well, he does say “nearly”.
+Bill Bryson knows how to write an epic book, as he has been doing it for some time.
+I have read a couple of his travel books, but this is a big task.
+And it is a big book.
+There again, I wonder if 574 pages are enough to cover “everything” that history has to offer?
+Well, he does say “Nearly”.

 So, not bad for a quid in these cost of living crisis times.
 Once I have read them, I will probably re-distribute them back to a charity shop or two.